The Invisible Hand of Dynamic Market Pricing

 Consider a directed edge $\langle b_1,b_2\rangle$ and some cycle it belongs to.
 The edge $\langle b_1,b_2 \rangle$ came about because we choose a maximal matching where item $b_1$ was assigned to some buyer $a$, whereas $b_2$ was not.
 If all such cycles have strictly positive total weight, then the edge weights, and the associated prices computed via $\fp$, ensure that agent $a$ prefers $b_1$ to $b_2$, effectively removing choices for ``wrong" tie breaking.
-Contrawise, if the edge $\langle b_1,b_2\rangle$ does belongs to some cycle of total weight zero, this implies that the maximum matching is not unique.
+Contrawise, if the edge $\langle b_1,b_2\rangle$ does belong to some cycle of total weight zero, this implies that the maximum matching is not unique.
 Ergo, whenever some item along this cycle is first chosen, it is still possible to extend the matching to a maximal weight matching.
 This is exactly where the dynamic pricing creeps in, subsequent to this symmetry breaking, new prices have to be computed to avoid wrong tie breaking decisions.

-We now show that setting prices that satisfy the constraints in Figure \ref{alg:Find-Prices} ensures that after all agents arrive, the social welfare achieved is maximized.
+We now show that setting prices that satisfy the properties of {\good} prices ensures that after the arrival of all agents, the social welfare achieved is maximized.

-\begin{thm} A dynamic pricing scheme which calculates prices satisfying the constraints presented in Figure \ref{alg:Find-Prices} achieves optimal social welfare (a maximum weight matching of $G$). \end{thm} \begin{Proof} Recall that $M_t$ is the matching which results from the first $t\in \{0,1,\ldots,\abs{\agents}\}$ agents taking an item which maximizes their utility and that $G_{>t}$ is the graph of the remaining agents and items after the first $t$ agents arrived and purchased some items.
+\begin{thm} A dynamic pricing scheme which calculates prices that are {\good} achieves optimal social welfare (a maximum weight matching of $G$). \end{thm} \begin{Proof} Recall that $M_t$ is the matching which results from the first $t\in \{0,1,\ldots,\abs{\agents}\}$ agents taking an item which maximizes their utility and that $G_{>t}$ is the graph of the remaining agents and items after the first $t$ agents arrived and purchased some items.
 Let $M_{>t}$ be a maximum weight matching of $G_{>t}$, where $M_{>0}$ is a matching that maximizes the social welfare of all the agents, and $M_{>\abs{\agents}}=\emptyset$.
-We prove by induction that for every $i\in\{0,1,\ldots,\abs{\agents}\}$, $\SW(M_t)+\SW(M_{>t})=OPT$.
+We prove by induction that for every $t\in\{0,1,\ldots,\abs{\agents}\}$, $\SW(M_t)+\SW(M_{>t})=OPT$.
 It follows that the matching $M_{\abs{\agents}}$ yields optimal social welfare.